tdhris/HackBulgaria/Week4/Movie_Catalog/README.md

 - ```list_actors``` <-> Prints the names of all actors who star in the movies in your catalog, along with their ids.
 - ```exit``` <-> Summon the green fairy that will take you to Neverland.
 Or just exit the program.
 Whatever.

+If something is unclear, please look at the examples below.

 ### Adding movies
 Below you can see an example of how this process should look like.
 ```
 > add_movie
 title> "12 Angry Men"
 year> 1957
+rating> 10
 "12 Angry Men" (1957) was added to your catalog!

 > add_movie
 title> "12 Angry Men"
 year> 1997
+rating> 8
 "12 Angry Men" (1997) was added to your catalog!

 > add_movie
 title> "The Avengers"
 year> 2012
+rating> 7
 "The Avengers" (2012) was added to your catalog!

 > add_movie
 title> "The Avengers"
 year> 2012
+rating> 7
 "The Avengers" (2012) is already in your catalog!
 ```
 You can add two movies with the same title *if they have not been released in the same year*.
 If *both* the title *and* the year are the same, the program assumes that the movie is already in your catalog.